arunendapally/twitter-microservices-example/README.md

 A changelog topic receives a message each time a row in its corresponding table changes.
 As long as this table is part of a system in continuing operation within our business, the rows in it will change, and its changelog topic is therefore an unbounded data set.
 [Stream processing systems provide an effective way to process unbounded data sets](https://www.oreilly.com/ideas/the-world-beyond-batch-streaming-101).
 Let's examine how we can use [Kafka Streams](http://docs.confluent.io/3.1.1/streams/index.html) to process these unbounded streams of data changes in our changelog topics, and explore the advantages of doing so.

- offers an alternative way to join topics and store state, using stream processing.

 Instead of using four separate consumers each updating materialized views in some cache, we will instead create a single Kafka Streams program that consumes all 4 topics, and processes them into materialized views stored in local state.
 There are then several options for making the materialized views in this state accessible to the User Information service.

 ### Computing Materialized Views

-We repartition the tweets, follows, and likes topics by `userId` and then count-by-key to create tables of counts for each `userId`.
-Then we join those tables to the users topic to create a user info table.
-This is essentially the same materialized view of user info we previously stored in the external cache.

-State is stored in RocksDB, which is a very fast local in-process key-value store.
-State is also changelogged to Kafka topics, which can handle a high volume of messages.
-This can help handle very high volume input changelog topics from other services, if needed.
-Kafka Streams processing and state is partitioned just like Kafka topics for scaling out.
-State is fault tolerant because Kafka.

 First we create a `KStreamBuilder`, which is the main entry point into the Kafka Streams DSL.